Recently, we published our 2019 guide to inbound marketing for B2B tech companies. Today we’re tackling outbound lead generation.

 3. Pursue prospects with purpose

 Whether you’re prospecting over the phone or via email – The game has changed.
 Prospects expect you to deliver more value than ever before.
 The age old “just touching base” and “checking in” won’t be enough.
 You need to deliver emails that have intent, purpose and value.
 What can you offer the person that’s reading them?
-How can you add value and improve their day-to-day?
+How can you add value?

 So how can you deliver that much needed value?
 Here’s how: